 Sustained involvement in institutional, professional, and community service work as appropriate.

-A sustained record of leadership in management of facilities used in support of the university’s instructional or research missions
+A sustained record of leadership in management of facilities used in support of the university’s instructional or research missions.

-Evidence of a leadership role in supporting at least some aspects of their collaborations with faculty in their research activities
+Evidence of a leadership role in supporting at least some aspects of their collaborations with faculty in their research activities.

-Evidence of organizational leadership in outreach efforts for K-12 schools or the general public
+Evidence of organizational leadership in outreach efforts for K-12 schools or the public.

-Demonstration of leadership roles in professional societies, such as chairing or organizing sessions at national symposia, memberships on national committees, holding offices in professional societies, appointments to important review bodies for governmental agencies
+Demonstration of leadership roles in professional societies, such as chairing or organizing sessions at national symposia, memberships on national committees, holding offices in professional societies, appointments to important review bodies for governmental agencies.

-Demonstrated leadership in management of instrumentation or equipment facilities that support the research, instructional or outreach missions of the institution
+Demonstrated leadership in management of instrumentation or equipment facilities that support the research, instructional or outreach missions of the institution.